huggingface/transformers/docs/source/en/generation_strategies.md

 **D**ecoding by C**o**ntrasting **La**yers (DoLa) is a contrastive decoding strategy to improve the factuality and reduce the hallucinations of LLMs, as described in this paper of ICLR 2024 [DoLa: Decoding by Contrasting Layers Improves Factuality in Large Language Models](https://arxiv.org/abs/2309.03883).

 DoLa is achieved by contrasting the differences in logits obtained from final layers versus earlier layers, thus amplify the factual knowledge localized to particular part of transformer layers.

-To activate DoLa decoding, set the `dola_layers` argument when calling the `model.generate` function.
+Do the following two steps to activate DoLa decoding when calling the `model.generate` function:
-`dola_layers` can be set to a string or a list of integers.
-If set to a string, it can be one of `low`, `high`.
+1. Set the `dola_layers` argument, which can be either a string or a list of integers.
+    - If set to a string, it can be one of `low`, `high`.
-If set to a list of integers, it should be a list of layer indices between 0 and the total number of layers in the model.
+    - If set to a list of integers, it should be a list of layer indices between 0 and the total number of layers in the model.
+The 0-th layer is word embedding, and the 1st layer is the first transformer layer, and so on.
-Set `repetition_penalty = 1.2` is recommended to reduce repetition in DoLa decoding.
+2. Set `repetition_penalty = 1.2` is required to reduce repetition in DoLa decoding.

-See the following example for DoLa decoding with the 32-layer LLaMA-7B model.
+See the following examples for DoLa decoding with the 32-layer LLaMA-7B model.

 ```python
 >>> from transformers import AutoTokenizer, AutoModelForCausalLM, set_seed